 - Taylor Swift's "Mean" has a picture in the liner notes of a stereotypical villain standing over Taylor, who is tied to a railroad track.
 He's also in the music video and on the single cover, too.◊

-- In Tom Smith's song "Sheep Marketing Ploy", the title sheep in question (the usurper of Satan's position as ruler of Hell) is described as having a classic villain mustache.
+- Tom Smith's song "Sheep Marketing Ploy" pitches a series of horror movies about a sheep who usurps Satan's position as ruler of Hell; the sheep is described as having a classic villain mustache.

 - In 1947, Pearl White's life was romanticized in The Musical The Perils of Pauline.
 In this musical, actor Timmy Timmons (Billy DeWolfe) plays the villainous character "Hugo Mortimer" in White's films as the full-blown Dastardly Whiplash character of the popular imagination, rather than strictly recreating the Koerner of the original serial (who didn't really fit this trope).
 Interestingly, the original Koerner, Paul Panzer, plays the bit part of a "Drawing Room Gent" in this film.

 - The villain of the Victorian-era Show Within a Show in Show Boat, "The Parson's Bride".